engeir/northern-lights-forecast/README.rst

   nlf`
 * Install tesseract_, used with the package pytesseract.
 * The get yourself a telegram bot using `this guide`_.
 * You might need to install :code:`opencv`.
-If you want to run the box on for example a raspberry pi, check out `this video`_ for installation of `openvc`.
+If you want to run the bot on for example a raspberry pi, check out `this video`_ for installation of `openvc`.
 * Set up a virtual environment and activate.
 (Use whatever, for example poetry:
   :code:`poetry shell`)